miquelindia90/MachineTranslationAPI/README.md

 1.2 *Tokenization*: The tokenization was implemented without using any external library.
 The tokenization was done in a way that the sentences were tokenized in words.
 In SDMT models we have worked in the word level.
 For future SDMT or multilingual models I would like to work with subwords ([BPE](https://aclanthology.org/P16-1162/) or [Unigram LM](https://arxiv.org/abs/1804.10959)) in order to avoid dealing with a almost ~4x vocabulary size (multilingual) and also with the OOV issue.

 2.- **Algorithm Design**: The first idea was to train a collection of SDMT models that should be used in a multilingual platform API.
 Since I was not able to run thousand of trainings I had to choose whether to use a LAS based topology or a Transformer based one.
 I chose the Tranformer one and tried to run a first set of small models with a small Transformer configuration.
-A second set of trainings was done playing with some variable tuning.
-This second set of trainings have not lead to a noticeable improvement in terms of BLEU.
+A second set of trainings was done playing with some configuration variable changes.
+This second set of trainings did not lead to a noticeable improvement in terms of BLEU.

-3.- **Results and Discussion**: The table with the BLEU metric for each language pair can be found in [Supported Languages](#supported-languages).
+3.- **Results and Discussion**: The resuls table with the BLEU metric for each language pair can be found in [Supported Languages](#supported-languages).
 After the training + evaluation steps, the results were not good.
-Here is a list of observations and things learned from the process.
+Here is a list of observations and learnings made during the process.

-* It seems 150k samples per language pair is not enough to train a good MT model.
+* It seems 150k samples per language pair is not enough to train a good SDMT model with a Transformer.
-* Maybe LAS could have worked better than Transformers given this ammount of data.
+* Maybe LAS could have worked better than the Transformer given this ammount of data.
 * Subword tokenization could haved lead to a better BLEU in average.
 * It seems a good idea to train a multilingual model, but I'm not sure if even with that the amount of data would be enough to train good models.
-Subword tokenization and using Language Tokens to identify the source/tgt language would be a nice approach start.
+Subword tokenization and using Language Tokens to identify the source/tgt language pair would be a nice approach to start with.
-* It is needed to play more with some training hyper parameters.
+* It is needed to play more with some training hyperparameters.
 * It is needed to play more with the decoding (Beam Search) variables.
 * It is needed to analyze more the reason of why some language-pair models have shown better results than others.
-Nb pairs show better results than the other combinations.
+Nb pairs have shown better results than the other combinations.
 * It is needed to have a post processing system to correct some output tokenization issues.
 * Maybe starting from a pretained model and using a robust fine tuning method like a LORA based one could have shortened and improved this whole process.